GMaissa/BehatContextsExtension/README.md

 * PHP files should be valid
 * PHP files should follow the [PSR-2](http://www.php-fig.org/psr/psr-2/) standard
 * PHP files should be [phpmd](https://phpmd.org) and [phpcpd](https://github.com/sebastianbergmann/phpcpd) warning/error free

-To ease the validation process, install the [pre-commit framework](http://pre-commit.com) and install the repository pre-commit hook :

-    pre-commit install

 Finally, in order to homogenize commit messages across contributors (and to ease generation of the CHANGELOG), please apply this [git commit message hook](https://gist.github.com/GMaissa/f008b2ffca417c09c7b8) onto your local repository.